sa-ne/rhel-edge-demo/README.md

 # RHEL for Edge Demo

-This repository contains a set of playbooks you can use to build out the infrastructure to run a RHEL for Edge demo.
+This repository contains a set of playbooks you can use to build out the infrastructure to run a RHEL for Edge (RFE) demo.
 The playbooks will enable you to:

 * Leverage the hosted Image Builder on [console.redhat.com](https://console.redhat.com/insights/image-builder) to build a RHEL 9 VM with Image Builder pre-installed.
-* Download Image Builder VM and deploy using KVM (or share an AMI with an AWS account)
+* Deploy Image Builder VM on KVM or AWS
-* Start and configure Image Builder VM
 * Deploy Quay on Image Builder VM to host RHEL for Edge (RFE) OSTree containers.

 The following use cases are highlighted: